webix-hub/docs/data/desktop/suggest.md

 }}
 ~~~

-As well as for a suggest defined as a control property:
+As well as for a suggest defined as a control/editor property:

 ~~~js
 {view:"combo", options:{